 First of all, you should always wear a helmet.
-Makes sure it's a good one that protects your whole face too.
-That's an easy one to do.
+Makes sure it’s a good one that protects your whole face.
+This step is easy enough to check off the list.

-Secondly, get yourself a 4 or 5 point harness.
-Your standard 3 point harness may not be safe enough for a rough roll down a hill.
-Trust me, you'll want to stay firmly in your seat when you start rolling.
+Secondly, get yourself a 4- or 5-point harness.
+Your standard 3-point harness doesn’t always do enough to keep you secure during a rough roll down a hill.
+Trust me, you’ll want to stay firmly in your seat when you start rolling.

-If you're driving a CVT driven machine (like an RZR or a Maverick), you'll want to make sure you keep the machine in low range.
-If you don't you'll end up wearing out your drive belt fast.
-Sometimes you might feel like your low range just isn't quite cutting it.
-Don't worry, you can boost it with a SuperATV ECU Tune.
-Low range on most vehicles has an artificial limiter the keeps you from going full speed.
-A tune from SuperATV will cure that.
+If you’re driving a CVT-driven machine (like a RZR or a Maverick), you’ll want to make sure you keep the machine in low range.
+If you don’t, you’ll end up wearing out your drive belt fast.

-When it comes to actually driving up the hill, there's not a lot of advice that will help.
-Of course you want to keep your machine pointed to that top of the hill to the best of your ability, and if you're about to flip over backwards you probably shouldn't hit the gas and send yourself end over end.
-Other than that, there's not really any advice to give.
+When it comes to actually driving up the hill, there’s not a lot of advice that will help.
+Of course, you want to keep your machine pointed to the top of the hill to the best of your ability, and if you feel your machine starting to lean back, you probably shouldn’t hit the gas and send yourself flipping all the way to the bottom of the hill.
+Other than that, there’s not really any advice to give.
 Your success on the hillside depends on your ability and your experience.
 No two hills are alike.
 Even the same hill will change drastically from your first time up to your fourth time up.

-The soil composition and consistency changes from state to state and season to season.
-With enough rides on the same hill the top soil will erode away and you'll be left with dense dirt or clay on top of rocks and roots.
+Soil composition and consistency changes from state to state and season to season.
+With enough rides on the same hill, the top soil will erode away and you’ll be left with dense dirt or clay on top of rocks and roots.